Jonny Craig: Internet scam and drug-related issues

 On April 2, 2014, Craig was accused of using narcotics again by an ex-girlfriend.
 Craig addressed the issue in a now-deleted video where he took a drug test on screen.
 He is quoted saying, "just woke up to a nice surprise from the ex.
 So I'm headed right down to the office to prove to you guys without a doubt I'm not using and that those videos are old.
 She's crossed a line and needs to get it through her head that this isn't the way you deal with someone not loving you anymore.
 So let's go!
 I have nothing to hide".

 On April 14, 2016, a few days following Slaves' split, Craig posted an open letter via the band's official Facebook page, confessing that he was continuing to struggle from his addiction and will seek the help he needs following his already booked solo tour.
 The tour consisted of the US and a few European dates with Slaves (with select members).
-On May 20, 2016, Craig announced on Slaves's Facebook page that the band was going through difficult times but had not broken up.
+On May 20, 2016, Craig announced on Slaves' Facebook page that the band was going through difficult times but had not broken up.

 On January 24, 2019, in a Twitter post made by the official account for Slaves, it was announced that Craig had been kicked out of the band.
 The message said in part, "We all have struggles in our daily life, but for some, those struggles are personally and physically dangerous.
 It is no secret that Jonny has battled with addiction in his personal life, sometimes those battles are won, and most recently lost.
 It's also unfair for a band to rely on someone who just can't rely on themselves.
 Addiction is a disease, and we hope Jonny gets the help that he needs.
 Unfortunately, Jonny chose his addiction over the band and left them high & dry while checking in for their international flight while he boarded a plane back home.”

 Sexual assault allegations

 In 2015, Slaves were kicked off the Warped Tour after Craig allegedly bullied and sexually harassed a female merchandise worker while he was intoxicated.

 In 2017, numerous ex-girlfriends accused Craig of sexual assault which led to Slaves being dropped from their record label, Artery Recordings, shortly before the scheduled release of their third album Beautiful Death.

-In 2019, Craig was accused of sexual assault and domestic violence from his ex-girlfriend, Taylor Nicole Dean, in a video posted to her YouTube channel.
-Craig threatened his accusers and their family members with legal action.